gruntwork-io/terragrunt/docs/_docs/02_features/custom-log-format.md

 ## Custom Log Format

-Using this `--terragrunt-log-custom-format <format>` flag you can specify which information you want to output.
+Using the `--terragrunt-log-custom-format <format>` flag you can customize the way Terragrunt logs with total control over the logging format.

+The argument passed to this flag is a Terragrunt native format string that has special syntax, as described below.

 ### Placeholders